 - Monthly or Annual Subscriptions: Digital signage CMS systems often are subscription-based and priced according to the number of screens you are connecting.
 This monthly or annual fee will cover the cost of hosting your signage content and technical support.
 You will need to budget for the ongoing license fees associated with your solution.

 - Requires Internet Connectivity: In order to have live web content continually displayed, internet or cellular connection to each screen is required.
 While it incurs additional costs, the value of real-time data displays and boosted employee engagement can easily make up the difference.

 We’ve covered three ways to display a dashboard on a TV.
-While each method has advantages and disadvantages, you should consider where you want to display your real-time data and the impact real-time data can have on your company and its employees.
-We have found that our customers often consider the first two approaches, but eventually realize that being able to scale and share their dashboards quickly and easily across any location at any time holds the true business value.
+While each method has advantages and disadvantages, you should consider where you want to display your real-time data and the impact that data can have on your company and its employees.
+When it comes to using TVs in large quantities as display boards, we have found our customers often consider the first two approaches, but eventually realize that being able to scale and share their dashboards quickly and easily across any location at any time holds the true business value.

 Our customers rely on Skykit Dashboard Connections, a premium feature of Skykit Beam that truly enables real-time data to be shown on TVs.
 We work with customers to identify where to showcase dashboards, how to create a great-looking dashboard for digital signage, and how to ensure screens are always on.
 Customers bring their dashboards from data visualization tools like Power BI, Salesforce, Looker, Tableau, and more to securely show data on displays across 1, 5, or 50 locations.